 Change in requirements for students who join the Department in October 2016 or thereafter

 The Faculty Board of Engineering have agreed that students who join the Department in October 2016 or thereafter should be required to complete a minimum of six weeks of relevant industrial experience by the end of Part IIA of the Engineering or Manufacturing Engineering Triposes [by the end of the third year].

 Relevant industrial experience is defined as work of a technical nature that is related to the subjects studied in the Engineering Tripos and the Manufacturing Engineering Tripos.
 It may involve design, development, testing, manufacturing, construction or research work, and should include interaction with the work of others who are likely to be professionally qualified.

-Practical training in the use of tools in an engineering training workshop will be acceptable for one period of four weeks of relevant industrial experience, whether for the Engineering Tripos Part IB or for the Engineering or Manufacturing Engineering Tripos Part IIA, but not for both the required periods.
 Although students do not have to undertake any industrial experience before starting the course, it may be possible to count time spent working between school and university towards this requirement.